Bogota Financial (NASDAQ:BSBK) Upgraded at TheStreet

-Bogota Financial (NASDAQ:BSBK) was upgraded by TheStreet from a “c” rating to a “b-” rating in a note issued to investors on Wednesday, TheStreetRatingsTable reports.
+TheStreet upgraded shares of Bogota Financial (NASDAQ:BSBK) from a c rating to a b- rating in a report issued on Wednesday, TheStreetRatingsTable reports.

-Separately, Zacks Investment Research raised shares of Bogota Financial from a “sell” rating to a “hold” rating in a research report on Tuesday, January 4th.
+Separately, Zacks Investment Research raised Bogota Financial from a sell rating to a hold rating in a report on Tuesday, January 4th.

-A number of hedge funds have recently added to or reduced their stakes in BSBK.
-Susquehanna Fundamental Investments LLC bought a new position in Bogota Financial during the second quarter worth $155,000.
-Ergoteles LLC acquired a new stake in shares of Bogota Financial during the second quarter worth $256,000.
-Renaissance Technologies LLC lifted its holdings in shares of Bogota Financial by 183.6% during the second quarter.
-Renaissance Technologies LLC now owns 51,904 shares of the company’s stock worth $528,000 after buying an additional 33,604 shares in the last quarter.
-Millennium Management LLC acquired a new stake in shares of Bogota Financial during the second quarter worth $541,000.
-Finally, BlackRock Inc. lifted its holdings in shares of Bogota Financial by 923.9% during the third quarter.
-BlackRock Inc. now owns 13,393 shares of the company’s stock worth $138,000 after buying an additional 12,085 shares in the last quarter.
-11.65% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors have recently modified their holdings of the stock.
+Renaissance Technologies LLC lifted its stake in Bogota Financial by 183.6% in the 2nd quarter.
+Renaissance Technologies LLC now owns 51,904 shares of the company’s stock worth $528,000 after purchasing an additional 33,604 shares in the last quarter.
+Ergoteles LLC acquired a new stake in shares of Bogota Financial during the 2nd quarter worth approximately $256,000.
+Susquehanna Fundamental Investments LLC acquired a new stake in shares of Bogota Financial during the 2nd quarter worth approximately $155,000.
+Millennium Management LLC acquired a new stake in shares of Bogota Financial during the 2nd quarter worth approximately $541,000.
+Finally, Geode Capital Management LLC increased its holdings in shares of Bogota Financial by 49.8% during the 3rd quarter.
+Geode Capital Management LLC now owns 15,960 shares of the company’s stock worth $165,000 after buying an additional 5,307 shares during the last quarter.
+11.65% of the stock is currently owned by hedge funds and other institutional investors.

 Bogota Financial Company Profile